 For more new book information go to the Books page.

-Omnium Gatherum has my next collection Everything Is Fine Now available for pre-order now.
-Publication is January of next year.
-25 stories including 2 originals and 2 collaborations with my late wife Melanie....read more
+My next collection Everything Is Fine Now is still up for pre-order.
+This is an all-ages collection focusing on young adult protagonists.
+25 stories including 2 originals and 2 collaborations with my late wife Melanie.
+Preorder...read more

 See a complete list of events on the Events page.